ETIQUETTE & PERSONALITY

 Proper Handshake Etiquette | How To Give A Good Handshake

 The impression you make on people through your handshake influences how they feel about you and the way they respond to you.
 Let’s look at the importance of a proper handshake and how to get it right.

 We arranged for a style consultation meeting to discuss further on his wardrobe needs and other details.
-Fast forward three days later, we met at my office.
+A few days later, we met at my office.
 Now, when I got up to give Mr. Joel a handshake, his handshake was so weak and feeble.
-It was as if I was shaking my little boy’s hands – for a moment I felt this wasn’t the same man I spoke with over the phone a few days earlier.
+It was as if I was shaking a little boy’s hand – for a moment I felt this wasn’t the same man I spoke with over the phone a few days earlier.

 I couldn’t fathom how someone with a deep, husky voice would have such a weak handshake – no energy, no squeeze – a complete “dead fish” handshake.
 It was obvious Mr. Joel didn’t know the impression he was making by shaking my hands with such weakness and feeble grip.